SSSAccount/finance-tracker-gui/README.md

 # Personal Finance Tracker

 A Python program for tracking personal finance transactions.
 It allows users to add, view, update, delete transactions, add transactions in bulk from a CSV file and display a summary of all transactions.
-This version is the GUI implementation of my application.
-For the CLI implementation visit [finance-tracker](https://github.com/SSSAccount/finance-tracker)
+This version includes a GUI feature of my application.

 ## Features